bdurand/safe_request_timeout/README.md

 ## Usage

-You can wrap code in a timout block.
+You can wrap code in a timeout block.

 ```ruby
 SafeRequestTimeout.timeout(15) do